When rent week is coming, cheap meals are a must.

 Founded over 70 years ago in Chicago’s south side, Jim’s Original is a hot dog landmark, but they also serve killer cheeseburgers.
 This true and blue cheeseburger rings in at just under $4 bucks.
 Plus, it comes with free fries!

-With locations in both Wicker and Lincoln Park, this middle eastern eatery and grocery has become a cheap-eats staple since opening in 1995.
-And though nothing on the menu is anywhere near expensive, our favorite $5 bite is easily the falafel sando, complete with pita, hummus, falafel, tomatoes, and topped with Jerusalem salad.
+With locations in both Wicker and Lincoln Park, this middle eastern eatery and grocery has been a cheap-eats staple since opening in 1995.
+And though nothing on the menu is anywhere near expensive, our favorite $5 dollar meal is easily the falafel sando, complete with pita, hummus, falafel, tomatoes, and topped with Jerusalem salad.

 2568 N Clark St, Lincoln Park